valentinpopescu98/AQUAsoft-Internship/README.md

 Tasks I solved during my AQUAsoft internship:

 Task 1:
-Today's task is to learn / recap some basic notions of JavaScript that are used in our projects.
+This task is to learn / recap some basic notions of JavaScript that are used in our projects.

 1. ES6 methods - go through each one and what each one entails;
 2. The difference between var, let, const;